 Among the integrative approaches utilized in the reacquisition of self-esteem are:

 - Mindfulness is a state of active, open recognition and acceptance of present realities.
 It is the act of embracing our flaws as well as our inherent character strengths, virtues, and attributes.
 Mindfulness is the key to reengaging our positive self-properties that constitute healthy self-esteem.
-Clinically proven questionnaires and surveys assist in discovery, and mindfulness exercises and techniques are examined.
-Practicum activities assiduously address these fears, while introspection and meditation are vigorously recommended for the home environment.

 - Abhidharma is the ultimate checklist of our relationship to self, others, and the world.
 The Buddhist psychology of the eightfold path is a profile of the requisites for rational living.
 Right views, intention, speech, action, livelihood, effort, mindfulness, and concentration have an additional implicit component, that of right choice.
-Evidence suggests we experience a physiological reaction when choosing to do something irrational or self-detrimental because it conflicts with our inherent awareness of what is beneficial to self and community.
+Evidence suggests we experience a physiological reaction when choosing to do something irrational or self-destructive because it conflicts with our inherent awareness of what is beneficial to self and community.
 Through mindfulness, we learn to recognize this physiological reaction and its impact on our self-esteem.

 - Positive psychology can be defined as the science of optimal functioning.
 Its objective is to identify the character strengths and virtues that generate our motivation, persistence, and perseverance to recover.
 Mindfulness of our attributes generates the psychological, physical, and social wellbeing that buffer against dysfunction.
 The objective is to achieve our potentials and becoming the best that we can be.
 Research shows that positive psychology interventions improve overall wellbeing and decrease physiological distress in persons with anxiety, mood, and depressive disorders.
-Studies support the utilization of positive psychological constructs, theories, and interventions for enhanced understanding of and recovery from our dysfunction.

 - Recovered memory process is utilized to recall hidden memories and the emotions they embrace.
 Our dysfunction sustains itself on our irrationality and negative self-perceptions.
 It encourages us to repress feelings, thoughts, and desires unacceptable to our conscious mind, storing them in the archives of our memory.
 It is useful to retrieve and address the emotions hidden in these repressed memories.
-The prideful ones fulfill our Positive autobiography and support Neural restructuring.
-The unhealthy ones allow us to view them from the multiple perspectives of emotion, decreasing the power of their negativity.
-Stanislavski developed a method for authentic stage-acting that retrieves and deconstructs our volatile memories and emotions.

 The rediscovery and revitalization of self-esteem is an essential part of recovery and cannot be second-tiered.
 Due to our dysfunction and subsequent disruption in natural human development, we are subject to significantly lower implicit and explicit self-esteem relative to healthy controls.
-One-size-fits-all methods are inadequate to a multiple pronged approach.
+One-size-fits-all methods are inadequate to a multiple-pronged approach.
 Our recovery practicum incorporates activities such as roleplay, interactive exercises, and games.
 Clinically proven self-esteem exercises, questionnaires, and scales are utilized.
 Immersion therapy is ideally practiced in a public environment setting but currently remains in-practicum, postponing public immersion for the duration of the pandemic.
 Utilizing the platform of methods outlined, we collaboratively create a blueprint that emphasizes our inherent strengths, virtues, and attributes to implement the crucial reacquisition of self-esteem and its positive self-qualities.